MrsRina/MrsRina/README.md

-# About me!
-Hello!
-I do high performance code and high parallel stuff, I do not make much web stuff.
+Hello, I do high performance code and high parallel stuff, I do not make much web stuff.

 About me:
 I made many cheats for Minecraft 1.12.2 (2b2t) and UIs library, **really sorry for some disrespect from my old words** I was very immature to understand...